roshnidaksha/tp/docs/DeveloperGuide.md

 * If no duplicates are found and execution of editParameters...() is successful, the edited internship is added to the list of internships and a successful execution result is returned to the user.
 * Depending on whether the internships are successfully saved to the `internships.txt` file, a `CommandResult` is returned.
-The reference frame for saving internships is omitted in the diagram to focus on the details of adding a new internship.
+The reference frame for saving internships is similar to the reference frame under `DeleteCommand`.

 ![EditCommandSequenceDiagramOverview](images/edit_overview.png)